rfg74/rfg74.github.io/Lab5.md

 ### Position Control

-For this task, I used my front ToF sensor to determine the distance the robot is from the wall such that it can come to a stop when it is one foot away from the wall.
-I implemented PID control such that it can adapt to changing conditions such as starting distance from the wall.
+For this task, I implemented PID control such that it can adapt to changing conditions such as starting distance from the wall.
+I wrote code in my loop function that is continously checking the status of PID_on which can either be set to 0 or 1 (off or on).
+When set to 1, the robot starts collecting data, and moving.

 #### Sampling Frequency of ToF sensor

 #### Proportional Control

 I started by implementing proportional control and troubleshotting the ideal Kp value for my robot.
+For the P controller, my robot adjusts its movement depending on its distance from the goal of one foot.
+Based on this, it will either move forward (or backward if it overshoots) at a corresponding PWM.
+The output speed is dependent on the error (the distance read by the ToF sensor - the goal distane) and the Kp value.
 As a starting value, I set my Kp value to be 0.1.

+I conduted multiple tests with different Kp values to find the optimal value for my system.
+At Kp = 0.1, my robot would hit the wall well before it started reversing.
+At Kp = 0.05 my robot managed to stop however it was just shy of hitting the wall before it began to reverse.
+I found that the optimal value was Kp = 0.01